STOP !

 Instead of a letter today, dear visitors, I'd like to share with you something unusual: a British coach for couples, Mrs Elaine BOTHWELL, wanted to ask me several questions about my program for improving the couple relationship.
 You can read below the interview's transcription.

-E.B.: Dr. Ivan Greindl, dds, is the author of « 70 simple ways to boost your love life - and savour it », a program described as a "conjugal life-transformer".
+E.B.: Dr. Ivan Greindl, dds, is the author of « 100 sure ways to help your couple », a program described as a "conjugal life-transformer".
 Its simple to understand, easy to implement, step-by-step techniques and constructive suggestions will prove you how, just with minor changes in some attitudes, you can boost your love life.
 Ivan Greindl, developer of the 'Greindl system', brings you realistic solutions to your relationship problems.
 He manages his site and blog in 3 languages and responds to some of the 6-700+ emails he receives daily, in ENG, FR or SP.
 So he is a very popular man and he's here today to help us boost our love life... and savour it.

 I.G.
 Thank you, Elaine, for this kind and… flattering introduction!